 Briam is a Greek roasted vegetables dish cooked in olive oil.
 This easy and delicious recipe is made with just a few ingredients and is vegan, low carb and gluten free.

 I love comforting Mediterranean recipes that are made in one pan and are simple yet so delicious.
-This Greek roasted vegetables recipe also known as Briam is one of my go-to recipes that's perfect when you want something beyond classic roasted vegetables.
+This Greek roasted vegetables recipe also known as Briam is one of my go-to side dish recipes that's perfect when you want something beyond classic roasted vegetables.
 Same as moussaka and pastitsio, this classic Greek recipe is made in the oven and is so comforting.

 What Is Briam?

 What's special about this Greek style vegetable casserole is that it gets all its flavor from garlic, salt, pepper, oregano and most importantly, extra virgin olive oil.
 Once cooked, the vegetables are super tender and flavors are combined in the best way possible.

 As simple as this vegan and gluten free dish is, it's the perfect combination of vegetables and herbs that makes a comforting meal.